abpframework/abp/docs/en/Community-Articles/2020-08-18-DevExtreme-With-ABP/Using-DevExtreme-In-ABP-Based-Application.md

 ### Adding DevExtremeScriptContributor

-We cannot add DevExtreme js packages to `Global Script Bundles`, because DevExtreme is using some inline javascript codes and js packages requires to located in the `<head>` section.
+We can not add DevExtreme js packages to Global Script Bundles, just like done for the CSS files.
+Because DevExtreme requires to add its JavaScript files into the `<head>` section of the HTML document, while ABP Framework adds all JavaScript files to the end of the `<body>` (as a best practice).

-But we can create `ViewComponent` and render it at `<head>` section with `AbpLayoutHookOptions`.
+Fortunately, ABP Framework has a [layout hook system](https://docs.abp.io/en/abp/latest/UI/AspNetCore/Customization-User-Interface#layout-hooks) that allows you to add any code into some specific positions in the HTML document.
+All you need to do is to create a `ViewComponent` and configure the layout hooks.

-First, create `DevExtremeScriptContributor.cs` file at your `Bundling` folder and copy following code block to inside it.
+Let's begin by creating a `DevExtremeScriptContributor.cs` file in the `Bundling` folder by copying the following code inside it:

 ```csharp
 using System.Collections.Generic;